sonnynomnom/sonnynomnom/README.md

 ### Howdy 👋

-I'm Sonny, Founder & Chief Vibes Officer @ Codédex, building the learn to code platform in my head for 10+ years.
+I'm Sonny, Founder & Chief Vibes Officer @ Codédex and I'm based in Brooklyn, NY.
 Give our GitHub a follow!

 ![visitors](https://vbr.wocr.tk/badge?page_id=sonnynomnom.sonnynomnom&color=00cf00)

+## About me:

+- Family moved a bunch: Shanghai 🇨🇳, Paris 🇫🇷, Göttingen 🇩🇪, Eugene 🇺🇸 all before 6th grade.
+- I studied Computer Science at Ohio State University.
+Then came to NYC to do my PhD (dropped out).
+- I taught in the classroom at Columbia, NYU, CUNY, and then worked for an EdTech platform for five years and we sold!

+## Fun facts:
+- My high school band Attica was signed to an indie record label.
+- I have 9.5k hours in the game Dota 2. -.-
+- I'm a huge foodie!

 <!--
 **sonnynomnom/sonnynomnom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.